Sports in Syracuse: Lacrosse

 The Syracuse Spirit was a member of the American Lacrosse League, a short lived professional lacrosse league in 1988, based in Syracuse, New York.
 The Spirit played their home games at the Griffin Field in Liverpool, New York.
 The general manager of the Spirit was Tom Scofield and the head coach was Jim Booth.
 The Spirit had a 4–1 record when the league folded.

 Syracuse had a team in the National Lacrosse League (NLL) called the Syracuse Smash for three seasons from 1998 to 2000.
 They moved to Ottawa in 2001 and became the Ottawa Rebel.

 Soccer

+The first professional team in the city were the Syracuse Scorpions, who played in the American Soccer League in the 1970s.
 The Syracuse Salty Dogs existed for two seasons (2002–2004) until folding due to financial problems.
 The game attendance had been among the highest in the A-League.
 The Syracuse Silver Knights played in the Major Arena Soccer League from 2010 before moving to Utica and becoming Utica City FC in 2018.